Support

 InnoNext offers innovation internships from 2 different streams:

 1) DEEP TECH TALENTS, research-focused internships offering hands-on experience with advanced projects, where interns work closely with the Hosting company to address complex technical challenges.
-This stream is open to PhD candidates and postdoctoral researchers currently involved in ERC, EIC Pathfinder, EIT EU Research infrastructures actions, MSCA Postdoctoral Fellowships, MSCA Doctoral Networks and MSCA COFUND projects.
+This stream is open to PhD candidates and postdoctoral researchers currently involved in ERC, EIC Pathfinder, EIT, EU Research infrastructures actions, MSCA Postdoctoral Fellowships, MSCA Doctoral Networks and MSCA COFUND projects.
 The internship duration can be from 3 to 6 months

 The Hosting Company will specify the exact duration in the internship vacancy description.